Codecademy/docs/content/go/concepts/operators/operators.md

 ---
-Title: 'Operators'
+Title: "Operators"
-Description: 'Go supports a number of different operators.
-These are symbols that modify the value of one or more expressions.'
+Description: "Go supports a number of different operators.
+These are symbols that modify the value of one or more expressions."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Comparison'
+  - "Comparison"
-  - 'Logical'
+  - "Logical"
 CatalogContent:
-  - 'learn-go'
+  - "learn-go"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Go supports a number of different operators.
 These are symbols that modify the value of one or more expressions.
 These symbols include arithmetic operators, comparison operators, logical operators, bitwise operators, and assignment operators.